 IE 11 is not supported.
 For an optimal experience visit our site on another browser.

-Changes to succession rules and the birth of new family members have made it hard to keep track of who is next in line.
+Changes to succession rules and the birth of new family members have made it harder to keep track.

-Ever since the 17th century, the rules of order have been determined by both descent and Parliamentary statues, according to the royal family’s website.
-But the rules around succession have been altered over time.
+According to the royal family's website, the rules of order have been determined by both descent and Parliamentary statute since the 17th century.
+However, the rules around succession have been altered over time.
+Changes to guidelines and the births of new family members have also affected who is in line.

-The Perth Agreement passed in 2013 and was put into full effect in 2015.
-This agreement equalizes the rights of sons and daughters in the British royal line of succession, meaning male heirs are no longer entitled to pass daughters in line to the throne.
+In the 2010s, the Succession to the Crown Act equalized the rights of sons and daughters in the British royal line of succession, meaning male heirs were no longer entitled to pass daughters in line to the throne.

 King Charles III — monarch